Why the Call for "Fair Distribution" is an Error Ruthless Criticism

 “There is enough money!
 Enough for everyone!
 Our society is the richest in the world!
 It can afford a decent social system.
 The enormous wealth which we all create must be fairly distributed!”

-All wealth production is chained to the property of the capitalists and has to be servable to them -- and that is why “we all” have no claim to the results of this wealth production.
-Pride in the fact that “we all create the wealth” is really an admission of a subordinate position: “we all” may create wealth only if and insofar as it is in the interest of the owners -- wealth production obeys their calculations.
+All wealth production is chained to the property of the capitalists and has to be servable to them – and that is why “we all” have no claim to the results of this wealth production.
+Pride in the fact that “we all create the wealth” is really an admission of a subordinate position: “we all” may create wealth only if and insofar as it is in the interest of the owners – wealth production obeys their calculations.

-Those who call for “fair distribution” recognize exactly this.
+Those who call for “fair distribution” recognize precisely this fact.
 They do not denounce the requirement that one must first make oneself servable to the property of others; they do not even mention it.
-Instead they come along with an “afterwards”: only if “enormous wealth” was created in the first place, then they ask for an after-the-fact consideration that intentionally did not take place beforehand.
-Beforehand, they were needed with their subservience, and their modesty as well; because claims to that which creates “wealth” are incompatible with claims that allow for the creation of – somebody else’s -- wealth.
-And exactly this is what those who now call for “fair distribution” have signed on to -- and also morally elevated with their cliche about the “wealth that we all create.”
+Instead, they come along with an “afterwards”: only if “enormous wealth” was created in the first place, then they ask for an after-the-fact consideration that intentionally did not take place beforehand.
+Beforehand, they were needed in their subservience, and their modesty as well; because claims to that which creates “wealth” are incompatible with claims that allow for the creation of – somebody else’s – wealth.
+And exactly this is what those who now call for “fair distribution” have signed on to – and also morally elevated with their cliche about the “wealth that we all create.”